ShaheerSajid/RISCV/README.md

 ## Programming

  1. Download the tool chain from here: https://static.dev.sifive.com/dev-tools/riscv64-unknown-elf-gcc-8.3.0-2020.04.0-x86_64-linux-ubuntu14.tar.gz
- 2. Add your code to main.c.
+ 2. Extract the compiler and note the path. (opt/riscv/bin/  etc)
+ 3. Edit makefile and set the path of the compiler
- 3. Click terminal/run build task.
+ 4. Click terminal/run build task.
- 4. The file main.hex will be generated inside the flash folder.
+ 5. The file main.hex will be generated inside the flash folder.

  ### Libraries
 	**GPIO:**